askonomm/lava/README.md

 ```

 Meta-data of each Markdown content file goes in-between 3 hyphens, and the entry of the content file itself will go below the meta-data.
-Markdown content file data is available to you via `{{metakey}}` Mustache templating, for example the above content file would be
+Markdown content file data is available to you via `{{metakey}}` Handlebars templating, for example the above content file would be
-available via the following Mustache variables:
+available via the following variables in your Handlebars templates:

 - `{{title}}` - renders the meta-data title value
 - `{{date}}` - renders the default date in the format of `EEE, dd MMM yyyy HH:mm:ss Z`